Residential Schools Missing Children Community Support Fund

 The Truth and Reconciliation Commission's Calls to Action 74 to 76 set out an approach to honour missing children and undocumented burial sites of Indian Residential Schools.
 These include the 140 residential schools in the Indian Residential Schools Settlement Agreement (IRSSA) and 5 residential schools included in the Newfoundland and Labrador Residential Schools Settlement Agreement (Anderson).

 The Residential Schools Missing Children Community Support Fund was established in 2021 following an announcement from Tkʼemlúps te Secwépemc (previously known as the Kamloops Indian Band), that a radar survey near the former Kamloops Indian Residential School had detected 215 anomalies.
-The objective of Residential Schools Missing Children Community Support funding stream is to provide support to Indigenous communities and partners to develop and implement community-led initiatives to locate and document burial sites and graves associated with residential schools.
+The objective of the Residential Schools Missing Children Community Support funding stream is to provide support to Indigenous communities and partners to develop and implement community-led initiatives to locate and document burial sites and graves associated with residential schools.

 As of March 31, 2024, 146 funding agreements have been put in place providing more than $216.6 million to Indigenous communities and organizations to support community-led and Survivor-centric initiatives to document, locate and commemorate the children that did not return home and unmarked burial sites associated with former residential schools.